-All clients referred to the program will receive a Comprehensive Psychosocial Assessment (in accordance with TAC Standards) by a licensed substance use counselor.
-Initial comprehensive psychosocial assessment protocols shall provide for screening individuals to determine the level of need and appropriate treatment plan development.

-A comprehensive psychosocial assessment will be completed before the third counseling session\ and will include the following:

-- Presenting problems resulting in need;

-- Alcohol and other drug use;
+Alcohol and other drug use;

-- Psychiatric and chemical dependency treatment;
+Psychiatric and chemical dependency

+treatment;

-- Medical history and current health status, to include an assessment of Tuberculosis (TB), HIV, and other sexually transmitted infections (STI) risk behaviors as permitted by law;
+Medical history and current health status,

+to include an assessment of Tuberculosis

+(TB), HIV, and other sexually transmitted

+infections (STI) as permitted by law;

-- Relationships with family, including domestic/intimate partner violence;
+Relationships with family, including

+domestic/intimate partner violence;

-- History of trauma/related events;
+History of trauma/related events;

-- Stigma;
+• Stigma;

-- Housing Stability, expelled from home;
+Housing Stability, expelled from home;

-- Treatment adherence (e.g., HIV meds);
+• Treatment adherence (e.g., HIV meds);

-- Social and leisure activities;
+Social and leisure activities;

-- Education and vocation training;
+Education and vocation training;

-- Employment history;
+Employment history;

-- · Legal issues;
+Legal issues;

-- Mental/emotional functioning; and
+Mental/emotional functioning; and Characteria and exactly a second 45

-- Strengths and weaknesses.
+• Strengths and weaknesses.
 45

-The assessment shall result in a diagnosed substance use issue, as allowed by the counselor's license and scope of practice.
+The assessment shall result in a diagnosed

+substance use issue, as allowed by the counselor's

-\Note: Clients are assessed for care coordination needs, and referrals are made to other case management programs as appropriate.
-If pressing needs emerge during the assessment requiring immediate attention that results in the assessment not being finalized by the third session, this must be documented in the client's primary record.
-Specific assessment tools such as the Substance Abuse and Mental Illness Symptoms Screener (SAMISS) and Addiction Severity Index (ASI) may be used for substance use and sexual history, and the Mini-Mental State Examination (MMSE) may be used for cognitive assessment.
+license and scope of practice.
+Note: Clients are assessed for care coordination

+needs, and referrals are made to other case

+management programs as appropriate.
+If pressing

+needs emerge during the assessment requiring

+immediate attention that results in the assessment

+not being finalized by the third session, this must

+be documented in the client's primary record.

+Specific assessment tools such as the Substance

+Abuse and Mental Illness Symptoms Screener

+(SAMISS) and Addiction Severity Index (ASI) may

+be used for substance use and sexual history, and

+the Mini-Mental State Examination (MMSE) may

+be used for cognitive assessment.

+Treatment Modalities Percentage of client charts with

+documentation of discussion of treatment

+Providers must discuss treatment options with modalities with the client.

+substance-using clients and ask which treatment • Percentage of client charts for clients on

+options they prefer. medication-assisted therapies, with

+Providers should inquire about the use of multiple documentation of contact with the client's

+substances and consider the full spectrum of the medical provider within 72 hours of

+client's drug use when discussing treatment treatment initiation or the client's refusal

+options. to authorize the communication.

-&lt;sup>45 Texas Administrative Code, Title 25, Part 1, Chapter 448, Subchapter H, Rule §448.801, Screening
+45 Texas Administrative Code, Title 25, Part 1, Chapter 448, Subchapter H, Rule §448.801, Screening